ANDREW FIELD MBE

 Never one to be pigeon-holed, Andrew's first book, stimulated by his writings for First Empire, was on the Spanish battlefield of Talavera, one of Wellington's many 'close run' affairs.

-Andrew's desire to promote the French perspective thoroughly matches our ethos that it is vital to share the experience of all participants with our tour guests, both at Waterloo and in the Peninsular.
+Andrew's desire to promote the French perspective thoroughly matches our ethos that only by contrasting the experience of all combatants can we truly understand and share the full picture of what occurred on the battlefield.

 A great friend for many years, we relish the enthusiastic debates over the phone and dining table (usually involving French wine!)

-All our Napoleonic tours are influenced by Andrew, but if you'd specifically like to tour with Andrew please contact us and we'll be delighted to discuss your interests.
-Join our News Club (below) to keep up to date.
+We've also got more Napoleonic tours with Andrew in planning right now.
+If you'd specifically like to tour with Andrew please contact us and we'll be delighted to discuss your interests.